How to get around Waiheke Island

 If you do want a car, check out Waiheke Rental Cars or Waiheke Car Rental.

-Wine tours on Waiheke
+Public buses on Waiheke

 The easiest and cheapest way to get to most places on Waiheke is by the AT public bus system.
 Buses on Waiheke are pretty efficient and make getting around without a car straightforward.